iVideoGameBoss/ComfyUI-LatentSync-Node/README.md

 ## Inspired by Innovation:

 `ComfyUI-LatentSync-Node` builds upon the groundwork laid by  [ComfyUI-LatentSyncWrapper](https://github.com/ShmuelRonen/ComfyUI-LatentSyncWrapper), itself a brilliant implementation of the groundbreaking [LatentSync](https://github.com/bytedance/LatentSync) code, adapted for the world of [ComfyUI](https://github.com/comfyanonymous/ComfyUI) on Windows.
-We've taken that inspiration and pushed it further to give you the power you crave.
+We've taken that inspiration and pushed it further to give you the power you crave with high resolution output.

 ## Why Choose ComfyUI-LatentSync-Node?